Government organizations around the world must prepare ahead for the omni-present threat of being shown up by cyber criminals.

 Apart from embarrassment, some leaks can be downright dangerous for the people involved.
 In 2015, Japan’s pension system was hacked with over a million cases of personal data leaked.

-In December 2018, unknown hackers accessed South Korean resettlement agency’s database and leaked personal information of nearly 1,000 North Korean defectors.
+In December 2018, unknown hackers accessed a South Korean resettlement agency’s database and leaked personal information of nearly 1,000 North Korean defectors.
 According to the South Korean Unification Ministry, an internal address was used to send emails to plant the malware.

 Attacks of a blockchain nature have also become the norm after the advent of digital currencies.